 4 WHEN THE OYSTERS GET EATEN IN ALICE IN WONDERLAND

 If you’ve ever read this book, you may have noticed the abundance of substance use and adult innuendo that appear throughout.
 Lewis Carroll was a...we'll go with questionable...man who based his books on a girl called Alice whom he took an usual liking to.
 Despite this, he clearly had a knack for creating confusing yet colorful places and characters that were anything but boring.

 Undoubtedly, there is a lot of racial controversy surrounding old Disney flicks.
-In the Aristocats, there is a cat who plays a piano with chopsticks while singing about fortune cookies.
-The writer of Dumbo confessed in his book, The Disney Version, to having portrayed the crows as African-American stereotypes after viewers deemed his depiction racist.
-And it you venture back to the ’30s, you’ll find even more extremely prejudiced material.
+In the Aristocats, there is a cat who plays a piano with chopsticks while singing about fortune cookies and the writer of Dumbo confessed in his book, The Disney Version, to having portrayed the crows as African-American stereotypes after viewers deemed his depiction racist.
+And it you venture back to the '30s, you'll find even more prejudiced material.